 This light-hearted Christmas comedy about two schools battling it out to put on the best nativity show was wholly shot in director Debbie Isitt’s hometown of Coventry, in the West Midlands.
-Birthplace of the British motor industry, and largely rebuilt after Second World War bombings, this city has plenty of heritage on offer – from visits to the National Motorcycle Museum, to the wartime ruins of Coventry Cathedral.
+Birthplace of the British motor industry, and largely rebuilt after Second World War bombings, this city has plenty of heritage on offer – from visits to the Coventry Transport Museum, to the wartime ruins of Coventry Cathedral.
 Some scenes also feature Martin Freeman on historical Spon Street, lined with an array of beautiful medieval and Tudor buildings which now house shops, cafés and museums.

 When two unlucky-in-love women house swap for a few days, one (Iris) finds herself in sunny California, while the other (Amanda) gets cosy in the English countryside.
 The cute cottage Amanda stays in was temporarily built by the crew in the pretty village of Shere, Surrey.
 With lovely country walks, quaint shops, an art gallery and a handful of pubs – including The White Horse, built in 1425 – it’s the perfect weekend escape from the hustle and bustle of city life.
 Cameron Diaz also spent time filming in nearby Godalming – the world’s first town to have electric street lights – with its historic high street and cobbled roads!